go-jet/jet/README.md

 Complete code example can be found at [./examples/quick-start/quick-start.go](./examples/quick-start/quick-start.go)

 This example represent probably the most common use case.
-Detail info about additional features and use cases can be found at project [wiki](https://github.com/go-jet/jet/wiki) page.
+Detail info about additional statements, features and use cases can be found at project [Wiki](https://github.com/go-jet/jet/wiki) page.

 ## Benefits